greghulette/Wireless_Communication_Board-WCB/Readme.md

 The delimiter is * by default, but also can be changed in the sketch.

-Change the * to another character to change the delimiter.
 I have tested the following characters (& * ^ . - ) but do not see why others won't work as well.

 <br>